 Your family’s safety and property investment depend on working with a locksmith to keep a burglar out of the house.
 An experienced thief has an arsenal of skills and tools they use to bypass a homeowner’s defense system.
 Lang’s Locks in West Chester, OH, has been protecting the community since 1990.
-The family-run business knows all a burglar’s tricks, and, best of all, they know how to combat them.
+Our family-run business knows all a burglar’s tricks, and, best of all, we know how to combat them.
 Here are their tips on how to keep your house secure.

 1. Quality Door Locks

 The door locks are a house’s first line of defense, and getting past a cheap one is the first skill on any amateur burglar’s resume.
 There are two strategies they could use to open the door; they can use picks or break it completely.
 Both methods will be made easier with a low-quality lock.
 When speaking with your locksmith, ask about the strongest materials for the cylinders and pins.
 To make your installation worth it, choose a brand that is trusted for its solid construction.